-The AVE train connects Seville to Madrid, via Cordoba, in around two-and-a-half hours.
-And the journey from Seville to Cordoba takes just 45 minutes.
-Cordoba is also on the Madrid to Malaga line, making Cordoba to Malaga a mere hour on the train.
+The AVE train connects Seville to Madrid, via Cordoba, in around two and a half hours.
+Cordoba is also on the Madrid to Malaga line.

 Antequera is on the AVE train network.
-Great news!
-Well, not quite.
-The new AVE train station is around 20 kilometers outside the city center and there is no bus.
-Seriously.
-Unless you have someone to pick you up, you'll need to take an expensive taxi.
+The AVE train station is around 20 kilometers outside the city center and there is no bus so you'll need to take a taxi.

-- Malaga to Granada There are no trains from Malaga to Granada.
-The bus costs around 14 euros and takes from one-and-a-half hours to two-and-a-half hours.
+- Malaga to Granada: There are no trains from Malaga to Granada.
+The bus takes from one and a half hours to two and a half hours.

-- Marbella to Malaga (or anywhere!)
-There is no train station in Marbella, so you'll need to take the bus.
+- Marbella to Malaga: There is no train station in Marbella, so you'll need to take the bus

 Regional Train Services in Andalusia

 These services are not bookable by the normal train websites such as RENFE or Rail Europe.
-Check times at Cercanias RENFE but buy your tickets in person (they won't sell out).
+Check times at Cercanias RENFE but buy your tickets in person at the station.

-Routes you might want to use Cercanias for include:
+Routes you might want to use Cercanias for these routes: